1. Explore historic downtown

 Hwy 89A at Side Road, , 86301

 Watson Lake is a gorgeous and quiet Prescott Lake, which is perfect for all types of activities throughout the year, including boating, hiking, biking, and photography.
-Simply taking a stroll along the Peavine trail will treat you to some of the most spectacular views.
-Whether boating during the hot summer season, biking in the crisp fall air, or taking a nice leisurely spring jog, Watson Lake is your year round recreation destination.
+Simply taking a stroll along the Peavine trail will treat your eyes to some of the most spectacular views.
+Whether boating during the hot summer season, biking in the crisp fall air, or taking a nice leisurely spring jog, Watson Lake is your year-round recreation destination.

 7. Enjoy seasonal fun in "Arizona's Christmas City"